|Monthly Tech-Tip |

 These are fired in cone 6 oxidation.
 They are all the same clay body (Plainsman M390).
 The center mug is clear-glazed with G2926B (and is full of bubble clouds).
 This dark body is exposed inside and out (the other two mugs have a white engobe inside and midway down the outside).
-G2926B clear glaze is an early-melter (starting around cone 02) so it is susceptible to dark-burning bodies that generate more gases of decomposition.
+G2926B clear glaze is an early-melter (starting around cone 02) so it is susceptible to dark-burning bodies that generate more gases of decomposition - they produce the micro-bubble clouding.
 That being said, the other two glazes here are also early melters, yet they did not bubble.
 Left: G2926B plus 4% iron oxide.
 That turns it into an amber color but the iron particles vacuum up the bubbles!
 Right: Alberta Slip GA6-A using Ferro Frit 3195 as the melter.
-It also fires as an amber-coloured glass, but on a dark body this is an asset.
+It also fires as an amber-coloured glass, but on a dark body, this is an asset.

 Every glossy ceramic glaze is actually a base transparent with added opacifiers and colorants.
 So understand how to make a good transparent, then build other glazes on it.

 There a many factors to deal with in your ceramic process to achieve transparent glazes that actually fire to a crystal-clear glass